Event-driven

 - name: echo

-# CNB_BRANCH value is the deleted branch
+# CNB_BRANCH holds the value of the deleted branch

 script: echo $CNB_BRANCH